 Junction Triangle and Around

 The area around Dupont and Lansdowne, especially heading west on Dupont is an area exploding with art galleries.
 This ‘hood is probably the newest and most exciting spot for art in Toronto right now and has seen a spate of artists open up shop in the last couple of years.
 Some stellar examples include Angell Gallery, ESP Gallery, Clint Roenisch, Scrap Metal Gallery and Gallery TPW to name a few in a continually expanding roster of creativity in this part of the city.
-In addition, The Museum of Contemporary Canadian Art is in the process of making a move to Toronto’s Lower Junction neighborhood.
+In addition, The Museum of Contemporary Canadian Art has recently moved to Toronto’s Lower Junction neighborhood.

 While Toronto’s Yorkville neighborhood might be more known for ritzy shops and restaurants than for art, there are several galleries worth checking out in the area if you’re shopped out, or would rather browse art than high fashion finds.
 Liss Gallery deals in contemporary fine art, Loch Gallery focuses on both established contemporary artists (mainly painting and sculpture), as well as Canadian and European historical works of significance and Navillus Gallery specializes in Canadian and International emerging and mid-career artists with a focus on photo-based works and paintings.